jnels4/kickstarter-analysis2/README.md

 ### Challenges and Difficulties Encountered

 Challenge 1: Creating goal bands and making sure that the correct totals added up.
 To address this challenge, I first created my formulas for each of the 12 groups, ensuring there were no syntactical errors.
 I then created a formula to sum up my count.
 Next, I created a COUNTIF() that would total all of the kickstarter play campaigns with a goal greater than 0.
 If the sum of my current data AND the COUNTIF() matched, I knew I had the correct number of campaigns.
-I did this for Success/Failed/Cancled projects to ensure my count was correct.
+I did this for Success/Failed/Canceled projects to ensure my count was correct.

 Challenge 2: Tedious modification.
-Creating 12 disctinct formulae was both tedious, time consuming and prone to error.
-To work more efficiently, I horizontally copied my formula into the 2 adjacent cells (Success -> failed & cancled), I then highlighted the "failed" row, and used find&replace to change success to fail.
-I did this for the cancled column as well.
+Creating 12 disctinct formulae was tedious, time consuming and prone to error.
+To work more efficiently, I horizontally copied my formula into the 2 adjacent cells (Success -> failed & canceled), I then highlighted the "failed" row, and used find&replace to change success to fail.
+I did this for the canceled column as well.
 To ensure my counts were still correct, I used the same method from challenge 1 to double check my work.

 Challenge 3: Effciency is king.
 I used the new Outcomes table to create a pivot chart to produce the line graph needed for analysis.